dpduanpu/SGD-Exponential-Stepsize/utils/README.md

 ```

 ### `get_results.py`:
 Given the folder where all validation results for one experiment are stored, this script will merge all results into a CSV file for later fast look-up.
 It also computes best hyperparameters for each method based on validation accuracy, and generating corresponding commands for running test using best hyperparameters.
+Generated files will be saved in a sub-directory named `tuning_results` with the name from `--output-name`.
 Note that you should only put results obtained from the same dataset on a folder.
 For example:
 ```
-python get_results.py --folder cifar10_decay_val --output-name cifar10_decay
+python get_results.py --folder ./logs/cifar10_decay_val --output-name cifar10_decay
 ```

 ### `draw_comps.py`
-This script simply takes the `folder` option which denotes the place where results to be drawn are stored.
+This script draws figures comparing different methods by simply taking the `folder` option which denotes the place where results to be drawn are stored.
 Like the above script, you should only put results obtained from the same dataset on one folder.
 For example:
 ```
-python draw_comps.py --folder cifar10_decay
+python draw_comps.py --folder ./logs/cifar10_decay
 ```

 ### `alpha_converter.py`